tim-koprivnik/natours-app/README.md

 1. Clone the repository: `git clone https://github.com/tim-koprivnik/natours-app.git`
 2. Navigate into the cloned repository directory: `cd [name-of-the-repo]`
 3. Install the dependencies: `npm install` or `yarn`
+4. Copy the .env.example file and rename it to .env.
+Then, fill in the environment variables.
-4. Start the local development server: `npm run dev` or `yarn dev`
+5. Start the local development server: `npm run dev` or `yarn dev`
-5. Now, open your browser and navigate to http://localhost:3000.
+6. Now, open your browser and navigate to http://localhost:3000.
 You should see the app running.

 ### Building the App

-To build the app for production, use the following command: npm run build or yarn build
+To build the app for production, use the following command: `npm run build` or `yarn build`

 This command will create a dist directory with a production build of your app.